Didier Malherbe: Hadouk Quartet (2013–2020)

-Music & Poetry
+Music and poetry

 Didier Malherbe has published two books of sonnets: L'Anche des Métamorphoses and Escapade en Facilie.

-He created a show of slam poetry and music, featuring his favorite instruments; the saxophone, Bawu flute, Chinese Hulusi, alto clarinet, ocarina, Laotian khên, Ukrainian sopilka, Moldavian pipe, and Armenian duduk.
+He created a show of slam poetry and music featuring his favorite instruments, the saxophone, Bawu flute, Chinese Hulusi, alto clarinet, ocarina, Laotian khên, Ukrainian sopilka, Moldavian pipe, and Armenian duduk.
 This show was performed at the RAMI Festival, the National Stage in Orléans, the Triton, the Nanterre Conservatory, the Baud Media Library, the Poetry Market in Paris, the Esprit Frappeur (Lausanne), and the Domaine de Chamarande Lardy (with La Tribu au Sud du Nord, a French jazz band).

 In 2020, he accompanied the poet Zeno Bianu at the Roman Museum in Vienna for the presentation of his book on Chet Baker.
 He appeared on a France Musique radio broadcast titled "Ocora Couleurs du Monde", where he recited his poems.
-He also participated in the recording of the CD of the group Alula "Heliotropics".
+He also participated in the recording of the CD of the group Alula, Heliotropics.